10xBlitz/boilerplate/.github/ISSUE_TEMPLATE/create-update-delete-feature-request.md

 **What are the conditions for this feature to work correctly?**
 List specific conditions or rules that must be met.
 This helps define what should be tested.
 > Example:
-> - Users should only be able to create [entity] if they have a valid reservation
+> - Users should only be able to create [entity] if they are an admin user

-> - Validation error should appear if no reservation is found
+## On Error / On Success
+**Create on error/success message**
-> - Success message is shown upon valid creation
+Success message is shown upon valid creation/update/delete.

 ## Figma / Design Reference
 **Link to Figma or wireframes (if available):**